biozal/NewWorld/dm/Echor Empire/House Adams.md

   - **Eve Kelley (Bartlett) of Weston**:  Married to Noah Kelley.
 She is in her early 70s.

+## Collins Family

-- **Thoros Collins of Wellesley**: He is Lady Elizabeth's older brother, in his early 70s.
+- **Thoros Collins of Wellesley**: He is Lady Elizabeth Cunningham older brother, in his early 70s.
 He is a tall and imposing man with short grey hair and bright blue eyes.
 He is a skilled warrior and has been known to lead armies into battle.
 He is married to  Eleanor Collins of Wellesley.

   - **Eleanor Collins (Lowe) of Wellesley** Lady Elenaor is married to Lord Thoros Collins of Wellesley.
 She is in her early 60s.
 Lady Eleanor hails from Wellesley and is a petite woman with short curly blonde hair and soft brown eyes.
 They have two children: Richard and Caroline.